Minerals such as calcium and phosphate help make up tooth enamel, along with bone and dentin. They also prevent tooth decay and subsequent cavities.

 Your best bet is to stay away from juices and to eat acidic fruits only on occasion.

 While calcium is produced within the teeth naturally, this important mineral is stripped by acids and bacteria over time.
 You can replace calcium by eating calcium-rich foods.
 For example,

 If your diet is deficient in calcium, talk to your doctor about possible supplementation.

 A 2012 study found that taking vitamin D supplements may help protect against cavities.
 Ask your doctor or dentist about taking vitamin D supplements

 You should also take daily multi-vitamins to be sure you are getting other needed vitamins for healthy teeth.

 While dairy products may be natural sources of calcium, the lactose in traditional milk products can increase acidity in your mouth.
 This is because lactose is a type of sugar.
 You can still reap the benefits of calcium by choosing lactose-free milk, or by opting for almond or soy milk.

 When considering probiotics for remineralization, it’s important to choose strains that are naturally produced in the mouth.
 That way, you’re replacing the good bacteria without introducing potentially harmful strains.

-The following probiotics are in oral health and remineralization:
+The following probiotics are

 You can find probiotics in supplement form at the drugstore.
 Certain yogurt brands also contain probiotics.
 You’ll need to take these daily for best results.